mkgask/Siv-nt/README.md

 - move image position when mouse left button dragging
 - move first position to image when mouse left button double click

-- output log data to file (%APPDATA%/Roaming/Siv-nt/(date)-main.log)
+- output log data to file
 - log file auto remove (max 512 files or 1 month)
 - save window position and size and restore
+- can change the supported image type (from settings.yml)
+- can change the image movable speed (from settings.yml)

+log file is %APPDATA%/Roaming/Siv-nt/logs/(日付)-main.log settings.yml is %APPDATA%/Roaming/Siv-nt/settings.yml